 How do I make the payment to the NCUA?

-All federally insured credit unions are encouraged to participate in the PAY.GOV (opens new window) direct debit program.
-To enroll, please complete the Authorized Electronic Transfer Payments form, which can be found on NCUA.gov, and email the form to email@example.com.
+All federally insured credit unions are encouraged to participate in the PAY.GOV (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) direct debit program.
+To enroll, please complete the Authorized Electronic Transfer Payments form, which can be found on NCUA.gov, and email the form to firstname.lastname@example.org.
 Once enrolled, credit 1 Scheduled to be updated by December 18, 2019.
 2 unions will continue to receive invoices by mail.
 Payments will be drafted automatically on the due date; no further action is required.

 Federally insured credit unions that do not participate with the Pay.gov direct debit program must submit payments to the NCUA in accordance with the instructions provided with the invoice and no later than Wednesday, April 15, 2020.

 What are the main factors impacting the operating fee?